-Starting from next month, all workers will be hit with five consecutive years of PRSI hikes.
+Next month, all workers will be hit with the second of five consecutive years of PRSI hikes.

 Here's how much workers can expect to pay as well as what they'll receive in return.